 We expect to incur substantial additional research and development expenses, manufacturing and production expenses, and general and administrative expenses, including continued increases in costs related to personnel, preclinical and clinical testing, outside services, facilities, intellectual property and possible commercialization.
 Our future capital requirements will depend on many factors, including continued scientific progress in our research and development programs, the scope and results of preclinical testing and clinical trials, the time and costs involved in obtaining regulatory approvals, the costs involved in filing, prosecuting, enforcing and defending patent claims, the impact of competing technological and market developments, the cost of manufacturing scale-up and validation, and possible commercialization activities and arrangements.
 In an effort to reduce expenditures and focus our efforts on our most advanced product development programs, we initiated restructuring activities in November 2008.
 These activities included a work force reduction of approximately 20% and the accelerated closure of a research facility in January 2009.
 We expect these activities to result in approximately \$3.7 million in annual savings.
 We may seek additional funding through research and development relationships with suitable potential corporate collaborators.
 We may also seek additional funding through public or private financings.
-We have on file two effective shelf registration statements that in the aggregate allow us to raise up to an additional \$111.6 million from the sale of common or preferred stock.
+We have on file an effective shelf registration statement that allows us to raise up to an additional \$50.0 million from the sale of common stock, preferred stock, debt securities and/or warrants.
 However, additional financing may not be available on favorable terms or at all.
-If additional funding is not available, we anticipate that our available cash and existing sources of funding will be adequate to satisfy our cash needs through December 31, 2010.
+If additional funding is not available, we anticipate that our available cash and existing sources of funding will be adequate to satisfy our cash needs at least through December 31, 2010